 Iowa man urges others to donate plasma as wife battles COVID-19 in Omaha

 OMAHA, Neb.
-(WOWT) - A metro-area couple and blood bank are sounding the alarm about the area’s shortage of convalescent plasma, which is used to treat COVID-19 patients who face serious or life-threatening infections.
+(WOWT) - A metro-area couple and blood bank are sounding the alarm about the area’s blood and convalescent plasma shortage, which is used to treat COVID-19 patients who face serious or life-threatening infections.

 Tony Winton’s wife Sandy spent part of the week waiting to receive the plasma at Burgan Mercy Hospital.
 The husband is pleading for people to donate plasma at their local blood bank.